ManudattaG/d2d_code_challenge/README.md

 ---------------------------------------------------------------------------------------

-Visualize all the vehicle nodes as a cluster on a map Clone the module from the repo and run "visual_map.html" to view the result
+Visualize all the vehicle nodes as a cluster on a map Clone the module from the repo, run "main.py" python file and open "visual_map.html" to view the result

-PS: DEMO screenshots available in D2D_Vehicle_Location_Tracker/src/screenshots/README.md file
+PS: DEMO screenshots available in D2D_Vehicle_Location_Tracker/src/screenshots/README.md